 Others factors that are considered include that a student:

-- Comes from economically and educationally disadvantaged backgrounds, however all applications are considered
+- Comes from an economically and/or educationally disadvantaged background.

 Students will rotate through a two-hour nursing presentation as part of UF SHPEP: